akulez/NLP-Topic_Modeling/README.md

 2. **Text Preprocessing:**
   - Performed text preprocessing to clean the text and prepare it for analysis.
-  - Removed stopwords, punctuation, extra spaces, and unnecessary characters that could interfere with the accuracy of the analysis.
+  - Removed stopwords, punctuation, extra spaces, and unnecessary characters which do not add any semantic meaning to the text and could interfere with the accuracy of the analysis.

 3. **Text Vectorization using FastText and Embedding Visualizations using UMAP:**
   - Converted the preprocessed text into vector representations using FastText embeddings.